ltalirz/optimade-webpage/README.md

+# OPTiMaDe Web Site

-This folder includes the files for the website on [Github Pages](https://pages.github.com)
+This folder contains the source code for the [OPTiMaDe website](www.optimade.org).